 Alongside my private practice, I’m currently part of a secondary school counselling team, supporting students, staff and parents with a wide range of emotional and wellbeing needs.
 I also run parent workshops and groups, creating a space for parents to reflect on their own mental health and feel more confident in supporting their children through the ups and downs of school life.

 I work as an associate counsellor with PAM Wellness Group, offering short‑term, solution‑focused support to people accessing their workplace Employee Assistance Programme.
-My role is to provide a safe, steady space to explore challenges and find practical ways forward.

 I have supported individuals navigating pregnancy‑related challenges, including fertility problems, baby loss and birth trauma, through my work in a specialist charity setting.